procangroup/xblock-clover/README.md

   - **CloVER URL**: democlover.daasbroker.com

 Since the provided ClovER instance (democlover.daasbroker.com) is made for demo/test purpose, only three desktops are allowed to be created.
 If you need a dedicated ClovER instance for testing, please contact us: contact@procan-group.com

+For production, to get a clover instance as service, please visit the site: https://procan-group.com/cloverEDX/.

 ## License